 In terms of conditions, apart from the high humidity, the fact that we enjoy an average of 300 days of sunshine is enough to make the island (in my humble opinion) one of the best places for sports climbing in the world.
 The quality of the rock has been acknowledged by a number of prominent climbers.
 The variety of scenery and styles is mind-blowing.
 It is literally packed with good crags and infinite potential for new development within wise boundaries.
 Besides dipping into the sea after a climbing day is pretty hard to beat.

 A good example of the epicness of the rock is the incredible Rigor Mortis & To Pa Ti walls at Puig de Garaffa climbing area.
-A mix of lime and sandstone, this piece of natural artwork is so unique, one feels like never leaving until sending all of the routes that have been created there.
+A high quality of red crimpy limestone, this piece of natural artwork is so unique, one feels like never leaving until sending all of the routes that have been created there.
 It’s truly obsessive.

 To Pa Ti, Puig de Garaffa, Mallorca

 When we say variety we mean it.
 Limestone goodness in all shapes and forms.
 It is incredible how many different styles are concentrated on the surface of this Balearic wonder rock.

 Most of this just 40 min away from any given location on the island.
 This I call top conditions for getting into the high end of the all-round climbing game.

 Yes, you read right – Bouldering.
 There are a bunch of super psyched boulderers that have developed several areas.
 Crashpad rentals and guides are available via our website.
 If you are a big group tired of 7 days of sports climbing or DWS you might appreciate a night camping in the mountain forest, trying the local boulder problems.